snummela/DataIncubatorPlot1/README.md

 ![plot1](https://user-images.githubusercontent.com/10912890/32162763-53d592cc-bd17-11e7-8d46-49af34ce01da.png)

-This is plot shows the relationship between the amount of ethical, or 'just', company involvement within a US County, and the degree of income inequality by taking the ratio of income at the 80th percentile to income at the 20th percentile within the county.
+This plot shows the relationship between the amount of ethical, or 'just', company involvement within a US County, and the degree of income inequality by taking the ratio of income at the 80th percentile to income at the 20th percentile within the county.